dejanu/cheeatos/elastic.md

 ### General

-* **Indices** are the largest unit of data, OpenSearch organizes data into indices, and an index is a collection of JSON documents
+* **Indices** are the largest unit of data, an index is a collection of JSON documents

-* **Alias** a secondary name for a group of data streams or indices

-* Data in an index is partitioned across **shards**, the reasoning being that an index might be too large to fit on a single disk, but shards being smaller can be distributed and allocated across different nodes as needed.
+* Data in an index is partitioned across **Shards**, the reasoning being that an index might be too large to fit on a single disk, but shards being smaller can be distributed and allocated across different nodes as needed.

 * **Shards** physical data files which are split into chunks and are distributed across the cluster.
   * Searches can be run in parallel across different shards speeding up the query processing
   * By default, OpenSearch creates a replica shard for each primary shard. (primary cannot be on the same node as the replica)

-* TAGS = Tagging is a common design pattern that allows us to categorize and filter items in our data model.
-Use tags to categorize your saved objects, then filter for related objects based on shared tags

-* Health:
+* Indices Health:

 ```bash
 # cluster health